Timeframe for Filling out an Application

 Before a research protocol can be submitted to the IRB, investigators must first identify the appropriate form type (Medical or Non-Medical) and the appropriate review type, i.e., whether the protocol qualifies for Exempt, Expedited or Regular review.

 These decisions, in turn, determine which application you will complete.
-To assist in preparing for an eProtocol submission, text-only versions of the medical protocol applications are available:
+To assist in preparing for an eProtocol submission Sample eProtocol Applications are available.

 return to top

 Protocol Status and Historical Information